In this article

 This guide will walk you through how to create an effective expense policy that enforces expense compliance, ensuring your business runs smoothly without unexpected financial risks.

-What is An Expense Policy?
+What is an Expense Policy?

 An expense policy outlines the rules and guidelines around business spending.
 It covers everything from travel costs to office supplies, clarifying what qualifies as a legitimate business expense.
-Bu setting clear expectations, businesses reduce ambiguity and promote responsible spending.
+By setting clear expectations, businesses reduce ambiguity and promote responsible spending.

 Why do Businesses Need an Expense Policy?